 Career as a Dentist

-Dentist is a person who treats and prevents all the problems related to teeth, gums, oral cavity and other health problems affecting the mouth.
+A dentist is a person who treats and prevents all the problems related to teeth, gums, oral cavity and other health problems affecting the mouth.
 The job of the dentists involves prevention and repair of the infected tooth, removing decays, filling cavities and making models for dental appliances.
 The specialists in the Dentist profession include Oral Surgeons, Orthodontists, Periodontists, Endodontists, Endodontists and Prosthodontists.
+What is interesting about the career as a dentist is that areas of care include not only their patients' teeth and gums but also the muscles of the head, neck and jaw, the tongue, salivary glands, the nervous system of the head and neck and other areas.
+During a comprehensive exam, dentists examine the teeth and gums, but they also look for lumps, swellings, abnormality.

 Eligibility to become Dentist